lorenzleutgeb/coquille/rplugin/python3/pycoqtop/PROTOCOL.md

 ======================

 CoqTop proposes an XML protocol to send commands and receive results.
-We use that protocol, but it is not clearly defined anywhare.
+We use that protocol, but it is not clearly defined anywhere.
 Some documentation can be found here: https://github.com/siegebell/vscoq/wiki, but it is targeted at a specific version of the protocol, so it doesn't work with more recent versions of coq.
 Another source of knowledge about the protocol is its implementation in coqide, whose latest version can be found at https://github.com/coq/coq/blob/master/ide/interface.mli.

+This document should be correct for coq 8.7 and 8.8.

 If you want to test something, you can run the following command to start coqtop in the same mode as in coquille: